Towards Fast, Adaptive, and Hardware-Assisted User-Space Scheduling: Evaluation

 We use a modified version of the open loop wrk2~\cite{wrk2} workload generator to generate requests with exponential service time.
 We measure the latency distributions at different QPS levels, with different numbers of user-level threads and kernel-level threads.
 We first fix the number of worker threads and measure the overhead of LibPreemptible with different numbers of user-level threads and user contexts at 20\% - 90\% of peak throughput, in terms of percentage degradation on p99 latency.
 As shown in the Figure~\ref{fig:overhead}, when the QPS is 20\% - 80\% of max load, the latency difference caused by LibPreemptible is negligible (below 1\%) as the number of thread contexts increases, showing that hardware-assisted interrupt delivery scales well on larger systems.

 We also study how the tail latency behaves under different loads.
 When the load is around 89\% of max, we observe around 1.2\% tail latency overhead, due to the higher number of requests per thread that are preempted per unit of time.
 Overhead increases sublinearly for higher loads and is minimal.
-The deployment overhead for LibPreemptible is also minimal: in our real workload setups, we deployed LibPreemptible in just 1 week~\ref{sec:coloc}, which also included familiarizing ourselves with MICA and Zlib’s original threading library.
-All the changes needed are on user-level to integrate the LibPreemptible.
+The deployment overhead for LibPreemptible is also minimal: in our real workload setups, we deployed LibPreemptible in just 1 week (Sec~\ref{sec:coloc}), which also included familiarizing ourselves with MICA and Zlib’s original threading library.
+All the changes needed to integrate LibPreemptible are at user-level, while for Libinger and Shinjuku, we need to either customize the kernel or customize the glibc library.
+The code needed is only 3\% of the original application code (excluding library code) to integrate LibPreemptible.
+The following tables show the additional time and code needed for integration (Table~\ref{tab:time-spent} and ~\ref{tab:code-spent}).

 {\bf{Microbenchmarking: }}We now compare the interrupt delivery overhead for LibPreemptible to other IPC or event nofication mechanisms in Table~\ref{tab:ipcoverhead}.
 We adapt the microbenchmark suite~\cite{IpcBench}, and use 1M ping-pong IPC notifications with message size=1B.
 The user interrupt (averaged between blocked and running) has $10\times$ better average latency compared to the fastest IPC mechanism (message queue).
 This enables us to deliver fine-grained interrupts to user code.
 Moreover, the delivery overhead has smaller variance, even when the receiver is blocked.